Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 There is no reward for running a Local inference at the moment, however, a full node will be rewarded when providing Morpheus Compute and Community functions.

 **How can I run the node?**
-You need a Mac or PC with Linux Debian with 64gb storage, 16gb VRAM 16gb system RAM and 4CPU core, this a minimum requirement to ensure that there will be no issue on the system side and run most LLMs, follow steps from the guides located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.
+You need a Mac or PC with Linux Debian with 64gb storage, 16gb VRAM 16gb system RAM and 4CPU core, this a minimum requirement to ensure that there will be no issue on the system side and run most LLMs, follow the steps from the guides located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.

 **Can I run the node on Windows?**
 Yes, by using Windows Subsystem for Linux (WSL).
 A guide located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.